 With that in mind, an owner’s failure to observe a problem “up to now” is absolutely no assurance that the panel is safe.
 It may simply be that an overcurrent has not previously occurred.
 Likewise, the circuit breakers may not have had an issue until recently.
 But there is hope.
 Changing your panel may not be as complicated as you think.
 Your first step is to have a professional electrician inspect your panel and its’ components.

 If your home or soon to be home has Federal Pacific Stab-Lok Circuit Breakers and/or Electric Panel, and you have questions regarding how to address the issue, please do not hesitate to give us a call today.
-One of our knowledgeable representatives can discuss your concerns with you and/or schedule an appointment for an electrical evaluation.
-Have a peace of mind knowing your home’s electrical system is safe.
+One of our knowledgeable representatives can discuss your concerns with you and/or schedule an appointment for an on-site visit for replacement.
+Have peace of mind knowing your home’s electrical system is safe.

 For more information on Federal Pacific Stab-Lok Circuit Breakers and Electrical Panels and the hazards they pose, click on the links.
 Also, you can call us today and speak with one of our experienced representatives for help with your circuit breaker or panel concerns.